Australian Academy of Technology and Engineering

 The Australian Academy of Technology and Engineering (ATSE) is an independent learned academy that helps Australians understand and use technology to solve complex problems.

-History

-The Australian Academy of Technological Sciences was founded by Ian McLennan in 1975 in Melbourne.

-In 1987 the name was lengthened to include engineering, as the Australian Academy of Technological Sciences and Engineering.
-In 2015, the Academy adopted a new business name, the Australian Academy of Technology and Engineering, reserving the Australian Academy of Technological Sciences and Engineering as its company name.

 Organisation

 ATSE operates as an independent, non-government, not-for-profit, chartered organisation.

 As of 2020 it was composed of nearly 900 fellows, bringing together Australia's leading experts in applied science, technology, and engineering, to provide impartial, practical and evidence-based advice on how to achieve sustainable solutions and advance prosperity.

 The academy's governance structure consists of a board, an assembly (strategic advisory body), a number of board committees, policy-generating forums, state- and territory-based divisions, and a professional secretariat.